 Field deliverability is the forecast peak rate at which gas can be received onto the Alberta System at each Receipt Point.
-NGTL forecasts field deliverability through an assessment of reserves, flow capability, future supply development and the capability of gathering and processing facilities at each Receipt Point.
+NGTL forecasts field deliverability through an assessment of reserves, flow capability and future supply development.
 This information is gathered from Board sources, NGTL studies, and through interaction with producers and Customers active in the area.
 With this information, the field deliverability forecast is developed using NGTL's supply forecasting model.